junxit/us-congress-bills-111/bill.md

   - **(2)** by striking subsection (c).
 - **(e)** *Study of program effectiveness* Section 1705 of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3796dd–4) is amended by adding at the end the following new subsection:
   > - **(d)** *Study of program effectiveness*
   >   - **(1)** *In general* The Attorney General shall provide for a scientific study of the effectiveness of the programs, projects, and activities funded under this part in reducing crime.
+Such study shall include identified best practices for community policing that have demonstrated results for building and strengthening the relationship between police departments and the communities such departments serve.
   >   - **(2)** *Study* The Attorney General shall select one or more institutions of higher education, including historically Black colleges and universities, to conduct the study described in paragraph (1).
   >   - **(3)** *Reports* Not later than 4 years after the date of the enactment of the COPS Improvements Act of 2009, the institution or institutions selected under paragraph (2) shall report the findings of the study described in paragraph (1) to the Attorney General.
 Not later than 30 days after the receipt of such report, the Attorney General shall report such findings to the appropriate committees of Congress, along with any recommendations the Attorney General may have relating to the effectiveness of the programs, projects, and activities funded under this part in reducing crime.